 In 2017, Jasmine went on to study a master’s in Public International Law and Human Rights at Utrecht University in the Netherlands.
 She participated in the International Law Moot Court, where she won her case concerning terrorism charges and blocked assets against the Islamic Republic of Iran.
 For her case preparation and oral hearing, she received the highest mark in her class.

-Jasmine now works as a Legal Assistant within the firm’s Dispute Resolution and Immigration & Human Rights departments while studying the Legal Practice Course in London.
+Jasmine now works as a Trainee Solicitor within the firm’s Dispute Resolution and Immigration & Human Rights departments.

 She continues to support the work in Samos remotely through fundraising and awareness.